Uber and Lyft Sexual Assault Lawyer

-For better or worse, ridesharing has almost overtaken the taxi industry.
-While hailing a ridesharing vehicle may be faster and cheaper than traditional cabs, passengers might not be as safe.
-Uber and Lyft do not use the same stringent hiring or training guidelines as traditional transportation services.
+Uber and Lyft rideshare companies do not use the same stringent hiring or training guidelines as traditional transportation services.
 Lack of safety protocols could increase riders’ risk of sexual assault.

 If you have been the victim of sexual assault as the passenger of a rideshare vehicle, you are not alone.
-A lawyer from Rosenfeld Injury Lawyers LLC can be your guide through the claims process in Illinois.
-Contact us to start your case with a free confidential consultation, during which we will listen to your story and answer your legal questions.
-Ultimately, our goal to is to hold the responsible parties and companies fully accountable for their actions.
+The personal injury attorneys at Rosenfeld Injury Lawyers LLC can be your guide through the claims process.

 Uber and Lyft Sexual Assault Statistics

-- 374 passengers have reported cases of sexual assault and/or harassment by rideshare drivers.
+- Over 370 passengers have reported cases of sexual harassment or assault by rideshare drivers.

-- 95 passengers have experienced alleged non-sexual assaults by Uber and Lyft drivers.
+- Ninety-five passengers have experienced alleged assaults by Lyft and Uber drivers.

-- There have been 16 alleged passenger kidnappings by Uber and Lyft drivers.
+- There have been sixteen alleged passenger kidnappings by Lyft and Uber drivers.

-- 50 people have died in connection with Uber and Lyft criminal conduct and traffic accidents.
+- Fifty people have died in connection with rideshare criminal conduct and traffic accidents.